dsd-sztaki-hu/hasura-subset/README.md

 # hasura-subset

-Database subsetting tools for Hasura
+Database subsetting tools for Hasura.
+Work in progress.